Aphexus/SDRSliceGrabber/README.md

 | Command | Explanation
 |---|---
-| ```java -jar target/gtrslicegrabber-0.0.1-SNAPSHOT.jar LAMBDA RATES 2019_01_05 2019_01_09``` | This will download and process all cumulative slice files for RATES between January 1st through the 9th inclusively,all at once since the default thread pool size of 8 is used.
+| ```java -jar target/sdrslicegrabber-0.0.1-SNAPSHOT.jar LAMBDA RATES 2019_01_05 2019_01_09``` | This will download and process all cumulative slice files for RATES between January 1st through the 9th inclusively,all at once since the default thread pool size of 8 is used.
-| ```java -Dslicegrabber.executor.threadPoolSize=10 -jar target/gtrslicegrabber-0.0.1-SNAPSHOT.jar BATCH EQUITIES 2019_03_01 2019_03_03 FOREX 2018_07_01 2018_07_01 CREDITS 2017_10_10 2017_11_05``` | This will download 3 days' worth of data for EQUITIES in March 2019, 1 days' worth of data for FOREX in July 2018, and 27 days' worth of data for CREDITS for October-November 2017.
+| ```java -Dslicegrabber.executor.threadPoolSize=10 -jar target/sdrslicegrabber-0.0.1-SNAPSHOT.jar BATCH EQUITIES 2019_03_01 2019_03_03 FOREX 2018_07_01 2018_07_01 CREDITS 2017_10_10 2017_11_05``` | This will download 3 days' worth of data for EQUITIES in March 2019, 1 days' worth of data for FOREX in July 2018, and 27 days' worth of data for CREDITS for October-November 2017.
 Since the ```BATCH``` argument is used, cancellation and correction records will not be processed.
 They will still be inserted, but the original dissemination IDs will not be marked as cancelled or corrected.
 The stored procedures PROCESS_EQUITIES, PROCESS_FOREX, and PROCESS_CREDITS will have to be called manually.
-| ```docker run --rm -e chunkSize="2000" gtrslicegrabber:latest CREDITS 2019_02_12 2019_02_12``` | This run is using the docker image which only uses the ```BATCH``` argument.
+| ```docker run --rm -e chunkSize="2000" sdrslicegrabber:latest CREDITS 2019_02_12 2019_02_12``` | This run is using the docker image which only uses the ```BATCH``` argument.
 The 3 variables discussed earlier are all overridable using docker environment variables as seen here with ```chunkSize```.
 Just use the last word in the property as oppossed to the whole thing.

-**Note:** MySQL and S3Mock still need to be running in their own docker containers when using the ```gtrslicegrabber``` image to execute the program locally.
+**Note:** MySQL and S3Mock still need to be running in their own docker containers when using the ```sdrslicegrabber``` image to execute the program locally.